 The following materials were created by CNS with funding from the California Department of Education to provide professional development resources for child nutrition personnel.
 To find out more about professional development offered through CNS, visit our training opportunities page.

-This manual is designed for experienced Child Nutrition Directors to explore some of the complex financial management issues, trends, and strategies in food service programs.
+This manual is designed for experienced school nutrition directors to explore some of the complex financial management issues, trends, and strategies in school nutrition programs.
 Topics include financial investigation techniques, food cost analysis, cafeteria funds, business plans, and others.
 This is a free downloadable resource.

 This manual is designed for child nutrition professionals interested in learning the current USDA Menu Planning Requirements.
 Topics include breakfast and lunch meal patterns, the definition of a whole grain, new fruit and vegetable requirements, offer versus serve, vegetarian options, sodium requirements, and others.
 In addition, related resources and tools to assist in successful menu planning are provided.
 This is a free, downloadable resource.

 Below are links to external sites with content that may be of use to individuals seeking information about curriculum related to nutrition in schools.